peterthoeny/jquery.tagcloud/README.md

 }
 ```

-The tag with the smalles weight will use the font defined by `minFontSize`, the one with the biggest weight will use `maxFontSize`.
+The tag with the smallest weight will use the font defined by `minFontSize`, the one with the biggest weight will use `maxFontSize`.

 ## Demo